 Last week, Libby went on a school trip to the National Sea Life Centre in Birmingham.
 She came back so happy at having had the chance to meet Santa that Lia was a bit jealous.
 Luckily we are blog ambassadors for the National Sea Life Centre and seeing Santa is included in the ticket price.
 Or in our case, it was free with annual pass entry.
 So on Thursday, Lia and I headed there for the day.

-The National Sea Life Centre
+The National Sea Life Centre in Birmingham

 We’ve been ambassadors for the National Sea Life centre for the past two years now.
 This given us the opportunity to visit regularly and we usually go at least once every couple of months.
 The great thing about it though is that the girls never get bored.
 Every time we go, there is a new attraction or theme and their interests change and develop as they get older.